Solving clustered low-rank semidefinite programs arising from polynomial optimization: Computing good sample points and bases

 \centerline { $ * \quad * \quad * $ }

-The linear algebra routines described above need to be applied to matrices which are much larger than the matrices considered in the solver, even when $N$ is close to $\dim(\Pi_j)$.
-We therefore want to perform the operations in machine precision as much as possible.
-Here we have to be careful that after performing the QR factorization of $V'$, the degrees of the polynomials corresponding to the columns in $Q$ are still nondecreasing in the column index, because we need the first columns to correspond to a basis of the polynomials in $\Pi_j$ of degree at most $d$.
-We therefore have to adapt \cite[Algorithm 2]{sommariva_computing_2009} to our setting.
+Since the matrices to which the linear algebra routines described above need to be applied are much larger than the matrices considered in the solver, we want to perform the operations in machine precision as much as possible (otherwise the preprocessing may become more expensive than solving the semidefinite program).
+Here we have to be careful that after performing the QR factorization of $V'$, the degrees of the polynomials corresponding to the columns in $Q$ are still nondecreasing in the column index, because we need the first columns to correspond to a basis of the polynomials in $W$ of degree at most $d$.
+We, therefore, have to adapt \cite[Algorithm 2]{sommariva_computing_2009} to our setting; this adaptation is also implemented in the package \texttt{ClusteredLowRankSolver.jl}.

-First we improve the basis by computing the QR factorization of $V$ in machine precision.
-We then compute the matrix $VR^{-1}$ using high-precision arithmetic and replace $V$ by it.
+First, we improve the basis by computing the QR factorization of $V$ in machine precision.
+We then compute the matrix $VR^{-1}$ using high-precision arithmetic and replace $V$ with it.
 By using high-precision arithmetic we ensure that the degrees of the polynomials corresponding to the columns of $V$ will still be nonincreasing in the column index.
 Although the columns of the new $V$ will not be orthogonal (due to numerical issues in the QR factorization), they will be more orthogonal than before.
 We can optionally repeat this process a few times.

 We then compute a pivoted QR factorization of $V^{\sf T}$ in machine precision, and as described above use it to select a suitable set of samples and define $V'$ by selecting the corresponding rows of $V$.